uber-web/math.gl/modules/viewport-mercator-project/docs/api-reference/web-mercator-utils.md

 ### `worldToLngLat(xy, scale)`

-Unproject a coordinate from the Web Mercator coordinate system back to the sphere at a given zoom level.
+Unproject a coordinate from the 512x512 Web Mercator plane back to the sphere.

 Parameters:
 - `xy` (Array, required) - Specifies a point on the Web Mercator tile to unproject. `[x, y]` in pixels.
-- `scale` (Number, required) - Scale of the projection.

 Returns:
 - `[lng, lat]`